mitchtreece/Twine/README.md

 ### Formatting

-Specifying an output format with the `--format` or `-f` options will generate string-keys in a given format.
-XCTwine supports the following formats:
+Specifying an output format with the `--format` or `-f` options will generate string-keys in a given format. `xctwine` supports the following formats:

 - `none`: No key formatting